YDT007/Multi-Channel-CSMA-/README.md

 # Multi Channel CSMA
  REVIEW OF OPTIMIZING TRANSMIT INTENSITY IN MULTI CHANNEL CSMA A Distributed Approximation Framework

-In this repository I have reviewed a work that was basically a part of my summer internship of 2024.
+In this project I have reviewed a work that was basically a part of my summer internship of 2024.
 Functions Used-
 1) ELSclique : It finds maximal cliques using the Bron-Kerbosch algorithm with both pivoting and degeneracy ordering.